 Many insurance companies offer discounts when you’re purchasing a new home.
 Their reasoning is that new structures are generally constructed with the latest safety codes and updated building materials that aren’t damaged as easily, and may be able to be fixed for a low cost if they are damaged.
 If you’re deciding between a new construction and a home more than ten years old and they’re similar in size and cost, consider the newer one.

 The cost of homeowners insurance is based on the cost to construct your house, not the market value.
 So what you’re looking for is a home that would be cheaper to rebuild in order to gain additional savings on insurance premiums.

 Often you can control this piece of the equation by choosing a home that’s smaller over a bigger home.
 Obviously, you have to consider your family’s needs in this question, but ask it anyway: “Do I really need 4200 square feet or will we be just as comfortable in 2400 square feet?”

 Your insurance premium is unique — determined based on multiple factors, from the age of your home to your credit rating, and even whether there’s a fire hydrant near your house.

 Just as important, the quote from each insurer that you get will be different, since each company has their own processes for calculating risk.
 So it pays to compare more than one cheap house insurance quote.

-Keep in mind there are other factors to consider as well: check out your chosen insurer’s rating at AM Best or another rating agency to see if the providers are financially solid, able to pay out even after a large-scale catastrophe.
+Keep in mind there are other factors to consider as well: check out your chosen insurer’s rating at AM Best or another rating agency to see if the providers have been historically financially solid, able to pay out even after a large-scale catastrophe.